Emerald Ash Borer

 [Agrilus planipennis (Fairmaire)]

-Emerald ash borer (Order: Coleoptera: Family Buprestidae) (EAB) (Figs. 1-2) is an exotic, invasive wood-boring insect that specializes on true ash species (Fraxinus spp.).
+Emerald ash borer (EAB) (Order: Coleoptera: Family Buprestidae) (Figs. 1 and 2) is an invasive wood-boring insect that infests true ash species (Fraxinus spp.).
 EAB is native to parts of China, Korea, Japan, Taiwan, and small areas of Russia and Mongolia.
-EAB was first discovered in North America in June 2002 near Detroit, Michigan and Windsor, Ontario, and is thought to have arrived to North America via infested wood packing material.
-Evidence suggests that EAB is generally established in an area for several years before it is detected.
-Since arriving in North America, EAB has been found in more than 20 mid-western and eastern states, killing tens of millions of ash trees.
-In September of 2013, EAB was found in Boulder, Colorado, and is now on Utah’s front door.
-If EAB were to become introduced and established in Utah, it poses a serious threat to the state’s ash trees.
+It was first discovered in North America in June 2002 near Detroit, Michigan and Windsor, Ontario, Canada, and is thought to have arrived to North America via infested wood packing material.
+EAB is generally established in an area for several years before it is detected and can spread over large areas through active flight and human-mediated dispersal.

 Pupae are initially creamy white, but their body begins to darken as they develop (Fig. 3).
 They have the characteristic shape of the adult, with short saw-toothed antennae and a blunt spine at the tip of the last abdominal segment.

-EAB spends the winter as a larva or pre-pupa in a tiny chamber excavated in the sapwood, pupates in the spring, and adults begin emerging when degree-day (DD) accumulations reach 450-550 DD (using a base temperature of 50 °F), which can occur as early as mid-April in southern Utah or mid-May in northern Utah.
+EAB spends the winter as a larva or pre-pupa in a tiny chamber excavated in the sapwood, pupates in the spring, and adults begin emerging when degree-day (DD) accumulations reach 400–500 DD (using a base temperature of 50 °F), which can occur as early as mid-April in southern Utah or mid-May in northern Utah.
 Peak emergence is at 900 to 1,100 DDs (mid to late July)(visit Utah TRAPS for DD information).

-Adults typically live 3-6 weeks and will feed on ash leaves for 1-2 weeks before searching for mates.
+Adults typically live 3-6 weeks and will feed on ash leaves for 1-2 weeks before mating.
 Adult feeding causes little damage.

-On average, females can produce 30-60 eggs during the course of their lifetime.
+Mated females can produce hundreds of eggs during their lifetime.
 Eggs may be laid in groups or individually.
 Research has shown that at least 70% of adults lay their eggs on ash trees within 330 feet from where they emerged.
-After the eggs hatch (2–3 weeks later), the larvae bore into the phloem and cambium layers of the tree, and then pass through four stages before overwintering.
+After the eggs hatch (2–3 weeks later), the larvae bore into the phloem and cambium layers of the tree and then pass through four larval stages before overwintering.

 Symptoms and Damage